All ACT Reading Resources

 could not exist without a sacrifice of linguistic beauty

 To solve this question, you have to read in-context.
 The author states that if Shakespeare came to Chicago and listened to the “man in the street,” he would hear a “nation of poets.”
 The author even expands his definition of “man in the street” and tells the reader that it is “messenger boys and clerks.”
 This suggests that a nation of poets would be found in the working classes of Chicago, and of America.
 The important point here is to extrapolate from information found in the text.
 The author does not explicitly make a statement about working classes, but he uses idioms such as “man in the street” to implicitly make his point.

-Example Question #6 : Identifying And Analyzing Supporting Ideas In Contemporary Life Passages
+Example Question #2 : Understanding Organization And Argument In Humanities Passages

 Adapted from “Advice to Youth” by Mark Twain (1882)

 Being told I would be expected to talk here, I inquired what sort of talk I ought to make.
 They said it should be something suitable to youth--something didactic, instructive, or something in the nature of good advice.
 Very well.
 I have a few things in my mind which I have often longed to say for the instruction of the young; for it is in one’s tender early years that such things will best take root and be most enduring and most valuable.
 First, then I will say to you my young friends--and I say it beseechingly, urgently-- Always obey your parents, when they are present.
 This is the best policy in the long run, because if you don’t, they will make you.
 Most parents think they know better than you do, and you can generally make more by humoring that superstition than you can by acting on your own better judgment.